See more article icon.

 • Zipper: Fully waterproof YKK AQUASEAL center-front zipper

-• Gravel Guards: Snag-free, puncture resistant 2mm neoprene
+• Gravel guards: Snag-free, puncture resistant 2mm neoprene

 • Warranty information: Simms wader warranty